 KiwiSaver vs Australia

 Bringing it closer to home, the Australiansuper is another similar scheme.
 Their members can expect to pay between 0.88% and 1.24% in fees per annum.
-This is a lot closer to the fees that Kiwi’s are paying in KiwiSaver.
+This is a lot closer to the fees that Kiwis are paying.

 A couple of possible reasons for this may be the similar rates of minimum wages between NZ and Australia, whereas the USA and UK have minimum wages that are a lot lower.
 Our currency is also very similar to Australia, whereas the US and UK both hold stronger currencies than us.
 Another possibility could be that the UK and USA have much larger stock markets than NZ and Australia.
 All of these could impact the profitability of superannuation scheme managers in some way which may explain why NZ and Australia have similar fees.